This post contains affiliate links, If you use these links to buy something, we may earn a little commission at no additional cost to you.

 JL Collins introduced me to the concept of F- You money (which I now call F- Yeah money thanks to ProudMoney.com).

-I gave me the facts I needed to believe we had hit our number and would be just fine.
-Albert Einstein called compound interest is the most powerful force in the universe and the greatest mathematical discovery of all time.
-I say the knowledge of FIRE (financial independence retire early) gives compound interest a run for its money.
+They gave me the facts I needed to believe we had hit our number and would be just fine.
+Albert Einstein called compound interest the most powerful force in the universe and the greatest mathematical discovery of all time.
+I say the knowledge of FIRE (financial independence retiring early) gives compound interest a run for its money.

 Read this book then give it to someone struggling or boasting about this stock or that one.
 It truly can change your life.